Home Sports History’s Most Shocking and Unforgettable Hockey Injuries

 • The recoveries of players such as Bryan Berard and Erik Karlsson highlight both the progress in sports medicine and the unwavering spirit of professional athletes.

-Worst Injuries in Hockey
+Most Devastating Injuries in Hockey History

 Clint Malarchuk: Neck Injury That Changed Hockey